Thai Food Ingredient Glossary

 Today in Thailand, most Thais prepare curry paste in a small electric blender.
 The mortar and pestle, many will argue, produces a far superior paste.

 Prepared curry paste is also conveniently available canned.
-Use approximately 3 tablespoons per cup of liquid to prepare curry.
+Use approximately 3 tablespoons per cup of liquid to prepare Thai curry.

 Buy ready-prepared curry pastes in our grocery.

-Fish sauce (nam pla): The most essential cooking ingredient for Thai food is perhaps fish sauce.
+Fish Sauce (nam pla): The most essential cooking ingredient for Thai food is perhaps fish sauce.
 This is Thailand's equivalent to soy sauce or table salt.
 Uncooked it has an unpleasant smell, but it adds a subtle flavor, for which there is no substitute.
 Small anchovy fish are fermented and the resulting liquid is strained and bottled.

 Shop for authentic Thai fish sauce in our grocery.